How to interact with the data in VR

 “add new source”

-to specify the user is now adding a new source to the mask
+Specify the user is now adding a new source to the mask.

 “set source ID”

-to set the mask voxels the user is about to paint to the value of a specific source ID.
-In this way the software will recognize the voxels as part of a specific source indicated and not as a new source.
+Set the mask voxels the user is about to paint to the value of a

 Screenshot options